Roll-A-Palace: 1979 disco craze

 However, the day before the first "Disco Dip" event, New Jersey musician Mark Winter premiered his song "Roller Palace", likely named for the establishment.
 Because the song's premiere preceded the "Disco Dip" by one day, it is likely the first roller disco-themed record, although it only received media coverage in October 1979.
 Its lyrics humorously describe a "love on wheels" romance at a "disco, disco roller palace" where "everyone rocks as they roll".
+The lyrics to "Roller Palace" were featured in the Scholastic Book, "Roller Fever!" by Linda Konner in 1970.

 Recalling the rink, one local reminisced in 2003,I waited online [sic] on Sheepshead Bay Road to get into this theatre as a kid. ...
 Once inside, the auditorium was gutted and there was a wood floor for skating.
 [The] DJ booth was up a ladder, probably where the projection booth once was. ...
 There was a horrible acoustic echo as the sound bounced all over.In the 1979 Complete Book of Roller Skating, local roller skating students were said to agree that "this rink is one of the nicest places to learn to skate in the area".